 While grandma was telling me stories about old houses built over Etruscan tombs used as cellar, of long trip to Livorno, on the coast, to visit the wonderful aunt Giulia, Tommaso’s sister, of farmers who used to change house and farm every few years, until they built the house where we are still living, in 1926, I was mesmerized by her hands, that were making this soup with experience.

-- black cabbage, a bunch
+- a bunch black kale

 - 1 medium carrot

-- carrotts, 2 medium
+- 2 medium potatoes

-- red onion, ½
+- ½ red onion

-- extravirgin olive oil
+- Extra virgin olive oil

-- salt & pepper
+- Salt and pepper

-Into a large soup tureen make a layer with stale bread slices, cover with some ladles of soup (vegetables and broth) and keep on going until you finish all the ingredients.
+- Into a large soup tureen make a layer with stale bread slices, cover with some ladles of soup and keep on going until you finish all the ingredients.

 - Set aside for a few minutes and serve hot or warm.